 Prior to licensing by EIP Pharma, neﬂamapimod was evaluated clinically in non-brain disorders and had preliminarily demonstrated activity in patients with rheumatoid arthritis.
 The combination of blood-brain-barrier penetration and demonstrated clinical activity positioned neﬂamapimod to target p38 alpha in the brain, affording us the opportunity to pursue the treatment of Alzheimer’s disease and other CNS diseases.

-To date, neﬂamapimod’s activity in CNS disease has been evaluated in two phase 2a clinical studies, both focusing on early-stage Alzheimer’s disease.
+Neﬂamapimod’s activity in CNS disease has been evaluated in two types of dementias: Dementia with Lewy bodies and Alzheimer’s disease.

 - Study 302, a 12-week treatment study conducted at VU Medical Center in Amsterdam, Netherlands.

 - Study 303, a 6-week treatment study conducted at the Early Clinical Phase Unit – Los Angeles, part of Parexel International.

 Both studies were completed in early 2017, with 40 mg neflamapimod twice daily recommended as the dose for the treatment of Alzheimer’s.
 Results from these studies demonstrated that neflamapimod is well tolerated, crosses the blood brain barrier and is pharmacologically active in the brain.
 Furthermore, we obtained preliminary evidence that neflamapimod improves outcomes in tests of episodic memory function, consistent with it reversing synaptic dysfunction.